flyteorg/flytesnacks/cookbook/docs/getting_started/optimizing_tasks.md

 # Optimizing Tasks

-There are many way to optimize your tasks and workflows in Flyte, and this guide will take you through just some the common methods for doing so.
+There are many ways to optimize your tasks and workflows in Flyte, and this guide will take you through just some the common methods for doing so.

 ## Caching